Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-The Sustainable Development Select Committee of Lewisham Council met on Thursday 18 July 2024 to discuss plans for active travel and sustainable streets, a new Community Asset Policy, and to set the committee's work programme for the upcoming year.
-The meeting's agenda also included the election of a Chair and Vice-Chair, and the review of minutes from the previous meeting.
+The Sustainable Development Select Committee met on Thursday, 18 July 2024, to discuss active travel and sustainable streets, the Community Asset Policy, and the committee's work programme.
+Key decisions included the election of Councillor James Royston as Chair and Councillor Sian Eiles as Vice-Chair, and the recommendation to explore convening a forum for community groups to support them in managing and maintaining their assets.

 Active Travel and Sustainable Streets